 Also I do a lot of pre-writing—just thinking about a story—when I lay in bed at night, driving or riding in a car, waiting in a doctor's office, etc. When I was a child, I told myself stories to go to sleep—and never would have told anyone that!
 I thought it was weird.
 Now, I know I was just exercising my imagination!

 I'm a member of the Society of Children's Book Writers and Illustrators, the best children's writing organization in the world.
 If you are interested in writing, check it out at www.scbwi.org.
 I joined SCBWI in 1990 or 1991 after I attended my first writer's conference in Seattle.
 I loved the organization so much, I got involved.
-I've been a Regional Advisor twice - once in Washington State/Northern Idaho (2000-02) and once in Kansas (2004-2009).
+I've been a Regional Advisor three times - once in Washington State/Northern Idaho (2000-02), in Kansas (2004-2009) and in Oregon (2012-2015).
+Now with over ten years of service, I'm a Regional Advisor Emerita.
 Plus I've been on each Region's Advisory Committee.
 Note: The views expressed here on this website are my own, and not necessarily those of the SCBWI.

 I'm also an instructor for the Institute of Children's Literature.
 I started in 2009 and teach the magazine course.
 It's a great site for lots of resources.
 I love the Children's Writer and the Rx for Writers, where there are lots of helpful articles.
 Check out the site.